NiallBunting/niallbunting.github.io/_posts/2019-12-09-ebcdic-character-format-guide.markdown

 ### EBCDIC Basics

-At it's heart EBCDIC is just a character encoding, in simple terms that is how we map a number onto character as computers only store numbers i.e. 61:a, 62:b, 63:c.
+At its heart, both EBCDIC (Extended Binary Coded Decimal Interchange Code) and ASCII (American Standard Code for Information Interchange) are methods of character encoding.
+In simple terms, they are a way of translating a binary number sequence into letters and numbers: ie 61 = a, 62 = b, 63 = c.

+EBCDIC uses an 8-bit (one byte) character encoding, this is different from ASCII that uses a 7-bit encoding.

-There are multiple different versions of EBCDIC that are inoperable with each other, the different formats are defined by their code pages, and they are all different so you should check which one your project uses.
+EBCDIC is used to encode the Latin character set.
+However, there are multiple different versions of EBCDIC that are inoperable with each other, the different formats are defined by their code pages, and they are different.
+I recommend checking which one your project uses.

 Here is an example of a fixed width record (in ASCII for readability).